What Is Early Intervention? - The 4 Ws of Early Intervention

 Head Start

-Head Start is an early learning program that is federally funded and free to low-income families or those who meet other eligibility requirements.
+Head Start is an early learning program that is federally funded and free to families with low income or those who meet other eligibility requirements.
 Families who are experiencing homelessness or have children in the foster care system are also eligible for Head Start services.
 These programs focus on school readiness and encourage parental involvement.
 In fact, programs must match 20% of their federal funds through alternative means.
 They can collect what the program calls “in-kind” dollars by counting volunteer hours, or calculating the value of donated supplies.

 Where are early intervention services provided?